aphiria/aphiria/README.md

      * Gets the properties of the request
      * These are custom pieces of metadata that the application can attach to the request *
-     * @return HashTable The collection of properties */ public function getProperties() : IDictionary;
+     * @return IDictionary The collection of properties */ public function getProperties() : IDictionary;